chchen1124/race-finder/README.md

 If you would like to request a new feature or enhancement, feel free to do so by opening an issue [here](https://github.com/race-finder/race-finder/issues/new).
 Please give a detailed description (images are always helpful) of the feature/enhancement that you would like to see.

+## Testing
+For a simplistic integration test using the Mocha framework, run $`npm test`.
+(Unit testing has not been fully developed yet.)

 ## Built With
 * [MySql](https://www.mysql.com/)
 * [NodeJS](https://nodejs.org/en/)